 This season is very popular, so plan for crowds and consider a weekday hike for a quieter experience.

 Just be mindful of icy conditions, especially on the rock scramble section, and check the weather before heading out.
+Proper gear, like hiking poles and traction devices, may be needed in winter!

+🌄 Sunrise: Watching the sunrise from the summit of Bearfence Mountain is a MUST-DO!
 It’s one of my favorite spots in Shenandoah National Park to watch the sunrise.

 It’s an incredibly peaceful moment, and the views are stunning from every angle, making it a great spot for photographers looking to capture the perfect sunrise shot.